johnshopkins/window-resize-watcher/README.md

 # window resize window

 A module to use in conjunction with Backbone.
-Fires `winresize:done` event when the browser window has been resized.
+Fires `winresize:done` (or `namespace:winsize:done` if namespace argument is passed) event when the browser window has been resized.

 ### Dependencies